ClimateSolvers

 “Our owner’s founding mantra was around making sure that engineers were accountable for their designs,” emphasized Smith.
 The only way this can be achieved is through this integrated design and construction model.”

 The conventional construction process involves various layers of contractors and subcontractors, shifting risks but making cost management complex.
 Alternatively, the integrated design and construction model has the project developer manage the design directly, collaborating closely with engineers.
 Their approach cuts down layers by directly subcontracting to trades, ensuring clear communication, aligning goals, and maintaining accountability with dedicated points of contact for efficient decision-making throughout the project.
-This streamlined method aims to maximize facility value and investment while emphasizing client collaboration and streamlined communication.
+This streamlined method aims to maximize facility value and investment while emphasizing client collaboration and communication.

 “The one thing I’ve always said to the guys is we don’t bill hours; Ecosystem doesn’t bill hours.
 We make our money on building these projects, so my time is free,” said Smith.
 “If I’m not paying for a contractor, you can call me and I’m happy to help in any way that I possible can.”